harsha891/CSharp_basics/README.md

-# Cinema Selection Application
+# Multiplex Cinema and Exam Scores Applications

 ## Overview

+This repository contains console-based applications that simulate a cinema ticketing system and determine degree classifications based on exam scores.

+### Q1: Cinema Selection Application

-This application is a console-based cinema ticketing system that allows users to select from a predefined list of movies and validates their age to ensure they are eligible to watch the selected film.
+This application allows users to select from a predefined list of movies and validates their age to ensure they are eligible to watch the selected film.

-### Features
+#### Features

 - Display a list of currently showing movies with their ratings.
 - Prompt the user to select a movie and enter their age.
 - Validate user age against the movie rating to determine access.
 - Provide appropriate messages based on age validation.

-### How to Use

-1. Run the application.
-2. View the list of available movies and their ratings.
-3. Enter the number corresponding to the movie you wish to see.
-4. Enter your age to check if you meet the age requirement for the selected movie.
-5. Receive a message indicating whether you can watch the movie or if access is denied due to age restrictions.
+#### Concepts Used

+- **Console Input/Output**: Uses `Console.ReadLine` to read user input and `Console.WriteLine` to display messages.
+- **Conditional Statements**: Utilizes `switch` and `if-else` statements to handle movie selection and age validation.
+- **Data Validation**: Ensures that user inputs for movie selection and age are valid.

-### Example Usage
+#### Example Usage

 Welcome to our Multiplex
 We are presently showing: